-Startups and small businesses are critical to the success of Canada’s economy, however many of these companies are struggling to get started or grow their business.
-This is often the result of limited cash flow; early-stage businesses simply can’t afford to complete the same projects that large businesses can.
+Startups and small businesses are critical to the success of Canada’s economy, however, many of these companies struggle to get started and grow their business.
+This is often the result of limited cash flow; early-stage businesses simply cannot afford to complete the same projects as large businesses can.
 These young companies also struggle to access funding, either through their financial institution or through Canadian government funding.

 The Government of Canada has recognized this discrepancy and in an effort to address it, created the Canada Small Business Financing Program to alleviate the growing pains experienced by small businesses across the country.

 Through this program, the Government of Canada shares the financial risk of investments with lenders, increasing early-stage business’ ability to receive funding.
 Startups and small businesses may be eligible to receive up to $1 million in repayable funding from financial institutions to carry out business expansion projects, such as purchasing new equipment or performing leasehold improvements.

 How the Canada Small Business Financing Program Works

-The Canada Small Business Financing Program provides competitive-rate loans up to $1 million in support of business expansion projects.
+The Canada Small Business Financing Program (CSBFP) provides competitive-rate loans up to $1 million in support of business expansion projects.
 Applicants of CSBFP are typically startups and early-stage businesses that would find difficulty being approved for loans that are provided directly by financial institutions.
 Because the risk of CSBFP investments are divided between financial institutions and the Government of Canada, traditional “high-risk” loans may be supported with greater ease.

 Costs to Participate in the Canada Small Business Financing Program

-Participating businesses should note the following cost associated with using CSBFP:
+Participating businesses should note the following costs associated with using CSBFP: